codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 5. Checkpoint 2 - Branding
 6. Checkpoint 1 - App Name

-Depending on the nature of your Payments solution, you may also need to implement the checkpoints required for Apps that post or put data.
+Depending on the nature of your Payments solution, you may also need to implement the checkpoints required for Apps that POST or PUT data.

-### FX hedging, Investments and Financial Marketplaces
+### FX hedging, Investments, and Financial Marketplaces

-Currently Xero does not permit App Partnership for these use cases.
-Please consult your Codat account team for guidance if your App falls into one of these subcategories.
+Currently, Xero does not permit App Partnership for FX hedging, Investments, and Financial Marketplaces use cases.
+Please consult your Codat account team for guidance if your App falls into one of those subcategories.

 ## Ecosystem App Partners